mhulse/rex/README.md

 ## About

-Essentially, this code serves as a "local" baseline grid toolkit for use in other css projects.
+Essentially, this code serves as a slightly opinionated yet very simple "local baseline grid" toolkit for use in other css projects.

 ### What is a baseline?